M.S. in Family Financial Planning

 Two plans for program completion are available: the professional paper plan and the course work-only plan.

-This plan is for family financial planning students who intend to only work as a financial planning practitioner and have no intention of continuing on for a doctorate.
-A minimum of 36 credits of course work is required and a practicum is highly recommended for this course work-only option.
+• Course Work-Only Plan: This plan is designed for family financial planning students who aim to work solely as financial planning practitioners and do not plan to pursue a doctoral degree.
+A minimum of 30 credits of coursework is required, and a practicum (HDFP 576) is highly recommended.

 Program Requirements